 FISA Foundation has a two-step proposal review process that generally takes four months from the initial inquiry to grant approval or declination.

 - All proposals are reviewed by staff and the Grant Review Committee of the board.
-They may contact you to request additional information, a site visit, or a conference call.
-If the committee declines your proposal you will be notified within two weeks after the meeting.
+You may be contacted for additional information, a site visit, or a virtual meeting.
+If the committee declines your proposal, you will be notified within two weeks after the meeting.

 - Proposals that are approved by the Grant Review Committee are then placed on the agenda for consideration and vote by FISA Foundation’s Board of Directors.